Office: Columbia Campus

 The foundation course sequence consists of nine courses designed to be completed in one year of full-time enrollment:

-Student progress is monitored by the graduate program and foundation option directors throughout the prerequisite period.
+Student progress is monitored by the graduate program director throughout the prerequisite period.
 Students who successfully complete the foundation course sequence with a QPA of 3.700 or higher, demonstrate the competencies outlined in the essential functions document, and have not been brought before the departmental Academic Standards Committee are granted admission into the master's program.
 Students who do not meet the required QPA of 3.700, do not successfully demonstrate the competencies outlined in the essential functions document, are on academic probation, or have been brought before the Academic Standards Committee will be subject to review and may not be granted admittance into the graduate program.
 For students continuing into the master's program, these 500-level courses do not calculate in the cumulative QPA, nor do they count as requirements completed for the master's degree.

 Consistent with University and departmental policies, the accumulation of two grades of C+ (2.330) or lower, or the receipt of one F (0.000) during the option will result in dismissal from the foundation course option.
 Dismissal may also result from excessive withdrawals, academic dishonesty, or other unethical or unprofessional conduct reflecting upon a student's ability to enter into the professional field of speech-language pathology.
 Students are not permitted to be on academic probation for more than one semester across their postbaccalaureate program.
 Students dismissed from the foundation course option will not be considered for admission into Loyola's master's program.